-The applicant must submit to the CDA all documents required for an application for 4% Tax Credits under Section VIII of this Manual and any additional information requested by the CDA.
+At least 45 days prior to the issuance of tax-exempt volume limited bonds in an amount sufficient enough to finance at least 50 percent of the aggregate basis of the building and land, the applicant must submit to the CDA all documents required for an application for 4% Tax Credits under Section VIII.A of this Manual and any additional information requested by the CDA.
 See the QAP for additional details.